linz/lds-bulk-updater/README.md

 **API Key**

-The (LINZ) Data Service API key must be generated with the required permissions to update metadata.
+The (LINZ) Data Service API key must be generated with the required permissions to update data in bulk.
 It is recommend that a API key is created specifically for this task.

 The API KEY must have the following permission enabled against it.
 You will